 Sights You Should Not Miss in Crete

-Crete is a very beautiful country with so many sites to see.
+Crete is a very beautiful island with so many sites to see.
 On a holiday in Crete, you should not pass up the chance to:

 • Visit the Minoan ruins in Knossos and Phaistos, as well as the Archaeological Museum of Heraklion

 • Explore the rugged Cretan countryside, away from the beaches and the big towns